molily/molily.de/_posts/2020-11-21-testing-angular.md

 If you disable the control flow as recommended, you practically need to disable the “wait for Angular” feature as well.
 This means both key Protractor features have lapsed.

-Protractor is a great project, but today there is no compelling reason to choose Protractor over its competitors.
+Protractor is a solid project, but today there is no compelling reason to choose Protractor over its competitors.

 If you are looking for Protractor examples, have a look at the Protractor end-to-end tests for the Counter and Flickr search.
 They come in two variants, one with the control flow and one with `async` / `await`.
 They are not explained in this guide though.